zammad/zammad-docker-compose/local/README.md

 # Instance-specific files

-Everything in this folder except this README is ignored by git.
+Everything in this folder except this readme is ignored by Git.
 Keep the files that belong to this particular instance here - configuration snippets you mount into the stack, your own scenario files, scripts, notes, certificates - so that they stay with the instance and `git pull` neither reports nor touches them.